Rating (T) for swearing and implied sexual situations.

-It was a large room, though fairly dark, given that there were no windows.
-It was the conference room for aurors, who all had their own private offices leading off.
-Each door had an auror's name on it in golden script.
+It was a large room, though fairly dark given that there were no windows.
+It was the conference room for Aurors, who all had their own private offices leading off.
+Each door had an Auror's name on it in golden script.
 The walls were all coated with pictures of dark wizards currently on the loose.
-There were substantially less wizards on the walls than in the past, given that the Dark Lord was dead and gone.
+However, there were substantially less wizards on the walls than in the past, given that the Dark Lord was dead and gone.

-It had been seven years since the battle of Hogwarts, where the ever so annoying boy-who-lived had finally put Voldemort where he rightfully belonged.
-All the mysteries: Voldemort's immortality, the various disappearances, and Potter's fake death had all been solved.
-Since then, the wizarding world had been ever so light.
-All the death eaters who had survived were tried and sent to Azkaban, including Draco's father.
-Pure blood supremacy had been stamped out, the wizarding world cracking down on anyone who showed the slightest sign of bigotry.
-Knockturn alley had been closed down and raided; all dark objects discovered had been destroyed on sight.
+It had been seven years since the Battle of Hogwarts, where The Ever So Annoying Boy Who Lived had finally put Voldemort where he rightfully belonged.
+All the mysteries, Voldemort's immortality, the various disappearances, and Potter's fake death had all been solved.
+Since then, the Wizarding World had been light.
+All the Death Eaters who had survived were tried and sent to Azkaban, including Draco's father.
+Pure blood supremacy had been stamped out, with the Wizarding World cracking down on anyone who showed the slightest sign of bigotry.
+Knockturn Alley had been closed down and raided; all dark objects discovered had been destroyed on sight.

-The wizarding world had destroyed any remaining possibilities of the dark washing over and choking the world until nothing remained.
-Draco didn't particularly mind that.
 The last year that the Dark Lord had been in power had been hell for him.
 He couldn't go back to Hogwarts because of his involvement with Dumbledore's death, so he was stuck with his parents and crazy aunt at the Manor.
 He had spent his time torturing prisoners and occasionally doing missions.
-He had felt so alone, so guilty and so evil.
-He had quickly learned that everything he had ever known about purebloods, and Voldemort had been drastically wrong.
-He could still remember the screams of the tortured as he caused them unimaginable agony…..
+He had felt so alone, so guilty and so…well, evil.
+He had quickly learned that everything he had ever known about purebloods and Voldemort had been drastically wrong.
+He could still remember the screams of the tortured, echoing throughout the stone dungeon…

-His mother escaping Azkaban was understandable: she had lied to Voldemort and saved Harry Potter after the incident in the woods.
-That incident was now legend.
-Everyone knew the tale of how Narcissa Malfoy had put her life in jeopardy to stop Potter's death fraud from becoming the knowledge of the Dark Lord.
-This had led to the death of Voldemort at the hands of the chosen one.
+His mother escaping Azkaban was understandable.
+She had lied to Voldemort and saved Harry Potter after the incident in the woods.
+That incident was now legend; everyone knew the tale of how Narcissa Malfoy had put her life in jeopardy to stop Potter's fraudulent death from becoming the knowledge of the Dark Lord.
+This had led to Voldemort's death at the hands of the Chosen One.

 But Draco escaping Azkaban was still a mystery.
 He hadn't done anything good at all.
-He couldn't show that he didn't deserve a life in prison.
-He was responsible for Dumbledore's death.
-He had tortured and killed.
+He couldn't show any evidence that he didn't deserve a life in prison.
+He was responsible for Dumbledore's death, even if Snape has cast the curse in the end.
+Draco had tortured and killed.
 Even worse, he had stood back and watched people being tortured and killed.
 He had never protected anyone.
-He felt as though he should be punished for his sins; he was incredibly guilty.
-He wanted to feel the hurt he had caused others.
-But yet, no punishment was thrust upon him.
-He had been pardoned by the wizard courts, and let back into the world.
-The only piece of punishment was a heavy warning that if he ever so much put a toenail out of line, the courts would get him a family cell for him and his death eater father.
+He felt as though he should be punished for his sins.
+He was guilty.

-The tall, buff, and dark haired man stood at ease in the presence of the ex-death eater.
-Blaise had stood by him throughout the entire process of his trial and the aftermath of the battle.
+The tall, buff, and dark-haired man stood at ease in the presence of the ex-Death Eater.
+Blaise had been by his side throughout the entire process of the battle's aftermath and his trial.
 His other friends had abandoned him, even though they had also been involved.
 Blaise, with his exceptional morals for a Slytherin, hadn't been involved with the Dark Lord in the slightest.
 He hadn't even bullied people at the school level.

-After Hogwarts, he had managed to get himself a place in auror training, something he had always wanted to do, but would never admit.
-Draco, who had known Blaise well enough , had put the clues together simply based on his choices for NEWT classes.
-When Draco had confronted him about it, Blaise had simply said,
+After Hogwarts, he had managed to get himself a place in Auror training.
+It was something he had always wanted to do but would never admit.
+Draco, who had known Blaise well enough, had put the clues together based on his choices for NEWT classes.
+When Draco had confronted him about it, Blaise had said:

-So he had entered the auror program, alongside the famous Harry Potter.
-Blaise, being a good guy, had shown no animosity towards the chosen one.
+So, Blaise had entered the Auror program, alongside the famous Harry Potter.
+Blaise, being a good guy, had shown no animosity towards the Chosen One.
 The Pothead had responded vigorously.
-Blaise and the boy wonder had struck up a friendship, and now, seven years later, they were partners in the auror office.
+Blaise and the boy wonder had struck up a friendship, and now seven years later, they were partners in the Auror Office.

 "Draco!"
 Blaise exclaimed, his voice booming out.
 He pulled Draco into a hug.
 Draco knew there was no use resisting.
 Blaise was ridiculously strong, even if he was as cuddly as a giant teddy bear.

-"Good, good," said Draco, walking over and leaning on the desk, gazing out of the window.
+"It was good," Draco replied, walking over and leaning on the desk.
 "The new office is up and running smoothly."

-"Awesome," exclaimed Blaise, walking over and clapping him on the back.
+"Awesome," exclaimed Blaise, clapping him on the back.
 "We should go celebrate!
-I swear, Draco; Malfoy Industries will be worldwide soon enough."
+I swear, Draco.
+Malfoy Industries will be worldwide soon enough."

-Draco smirked his trade mark smirk.
+Draco showed off trademark smirk.
 Malfoy Industries was his pride and joy.
 The company he had founded after the war was booming, in locations across three continents, raking in galleons from across the world.

-"Yeah, it's the vodka you're missing," Blaise chuckled, winking suggestively and wagging his eyebrows.
+"Yeah sure, you miss the vodka," Blaise chuckled, winking suggestively and wagging his eyebrows.
 "Are you sure it isn't a lady you're missing?
-Russian girls, oh merlin."
+Russian girls, oh Merlin."

-Draco rolled his eyes.
+Draco chuckled.
 Blaise was so predictable.
-"Aren't you engaged mate?"
+"Aren't you engaged, mate?"

 Blaise laughed again.
-"Yep, but Padma knows that she's the only girl for me.
-You know, because she's so gorgeous, lovely, kind and amazing."
+"Yep, but Padma knows that she's the only girl for me."

 "Hey!"
 Blaise retorted, looking offended.
 He gestured to himself.
 "I'm a charming and handsome man!"